 Showing up at the Picasso Museum without a ticket; buy one online or you’ll wait forever to get in.

 The open-sided Els Encants market has a dramatic roof of mirror-like panels that reflect the mercantile scene below.
 Frame it with Torre Agbar, a 31-story skyscraper nicknamed the Suppository, rising in the distance.

-A handmade bar or bonbon from the Chocolat Factory, the workshop of master chocolatier Michel Laline (I love the Most Honest Chocolate Tablet) or a bottle of cava; you can get both at the airport.
+A handmade bar or bonbon from the Chocolat Factory, the workshop of master chocolatier Michel Laline or a bottle of cava; you can get both at the airport.

 Ladies, whoever decided that the Barcelona airport should have floors that shine like a looking glass was not thinking of your modesty.
 Do not wear a skirt here unless you want to show the world a crystal-clear reflection of your undies.

 Tips are not customary in Spain.
 Everyone has a salary.
-If the service is really good, we usually round up the bills—leaving, say, 100 euros for an 85-euro meal.
+If the service is really good, Spaniards usually round up the bill—leaving, say, 100 euros for an 85-euro meal.
 Same in a taxi.
 If the driver is nice and the fare is 4 euros, you give 5.
 On the other hand, if you don’t have change or don’t want to tip, there is no rule that says you have to.

 A Catalan phrasebook.
 Even if you only manage a few words—please, thank you, good morning, good night—locals will love you for trying.